norton287/Gigabyte-Z370-HD3P/README.md

 ## macOS Beta

-I am running macOS 10.14.6 Developer Beta 1 on my secondary installation without any issues so far.
+I am running macOS 10.15 Developer Beta on my secondary installation with some issues so far.
+Not getting 4K output from my RX 580 with the latest patches for WhateverGreen and Lilu for 10.15.
+Also, the headless configuration of my headless setup of the iGPU is not working as well with those patches.
+Hopefully they'll resolve them soon, other than that it is a nice upgrade.